QuadSpinner/Gaea-Docs/source/Guide/5-Build/1-Manager.md

 Mesh Formats are not available globally and must be chosen per node.

-For details on the individual formats available, see @file-formats.
+For details on the individual formats available, see @save-formats.

 **Output Range**

-- **Natural Elevation**: Terrain retains natural scale between 0..1 and ignores artifical scaling created by the proportions in the Terrain Definition.
+- **Raw**: Terrain retains natural scale between 0..1 and ignores artifical scaling created by the proportions in the Terrain Definition.
 This may require you to scale the height of the terrain in your target application if it does not understand natural scaling.
-- **Artifical Scaling**: Terrain is scaled to the proportions in the Terrain Definition.
+- **Proportional**: Terrain is scaled to the proportions in the Terrain Definition.
 This is useful for mesh exports or heightfields where scale should be handled automatically.
 In some cases, this method may show banding.
-- **Forced Full Range**: Terrain is forced to use the full range between 0..1 providing greater scalability.
+- **Normalized**: Terrain is forced to use the full range between 0..1 providing greater scalability.
 However, this will require manual scaling in your target application.

 ### Tiled Output